rsdoiel/shelltools/jsoncols.md

-# jsonquery
+# jsoncols

-_jsonquery_ was inspired by Stephen Dolan's [jq](https://github.com/stedolan/jq) and Simeji's [jid](https://github.com/simeji/jid).
+_jsoncols_ was inspired by Stephen Dolan's [jq](https://github.com/stedolan/jq) and Simeji's [jid](https://github.com/simeji/jid).
 It leverages the latter's package for proccessing the JSON query path organized as a tool similar to _jq_.

 ## USAGE

 ```
-    jsonquery [OPTIONS] [EXPRESSION] [INPUT_FILENAME] [OUTPUT_FILENAME]
+    jsoncols [OPTIONS] [EXPRESSION] [INPUT_FILENAME] [OUTPUT_FILENAME]
 ```

 ## SYSNOPSIS

-jsonquery provides for both interactive exploration of JSON structures like jid and command line scripting flexibility for data extraction like jq.
+jsoncols provides for both interactive exploration of JSON structures like jid and command line scripting flexibility for data extraction into delimited columns.
+This is helpful in flattening content extracted from JSON blobs.
+The default delimiter for each value extracted is a comma.
+This can be overridden with an option.

 + EXPRESSION can be an empty stirng or dot notation for an object's path
 + INPUT_FILENAME is the filename to read or a dash "-" if you want to explicity read from stdin
-	+ if not provided then jsonquery reads from stdin
+	+ if not provided then jsoncols reads from stdin
 + OUTPUT_FILENAME is the filename to write or a dash "-" if you want to explicity write to stdout
-	+ if not provided then jsonquery write to stdout
+	+ if not provided then jsoncols write to stdout

 ## OPTIONS

 ```
+	-d	set the delimiter for multi-field output
 	-h	display help
 	-i	run interactively
 	-l	display license